bigchaindb/bdb-transaction-cli/docs/usage.rst

 Usage
 =====

-Here is demonstrated how Alice can make two transactions, first to create an asset, and then to transfer it to Bob.
+Here we demonstrate how Alice can make two transactions, first to create an asset, and then to transfer it to Bob.

 Legend: